throttr/docs/docs/about-protocol.md

 ### Endianness

-The endianness is the way how multi-byte data is stored in memory.
+The endianness is the way how multibyte data is stored in memory.

 **Big Endian** stores the most significant byte first, meaning the highest-order byte comes at the lowest memory address.